platformsh/legacy-cli/README.md

 ## Customization

-You can configure the CLI via the user configuration file `~/.platformsh/config.yaml`:
+You can configure the CLI via the user configuration file `~/.platformsh/config.yaml`.
+These are the possible keys, and their default values:

 ```yaml
 api: